 That power of yours is fueled by the latest brain science.
 You may have heard the news: our brains are not permanently molded at birth!

 Through the discovery of neuroplasticity, we now know we can alter those bundles of fat and water pretty dramatically.
-Along with exciting scientific impacts, this means that your habits and brain patterns are not yours forever.
+This means that your habits and brain patterns are not yours forever.

 Changing them is not an easy process and requires a bit of training.